-\All this is legendary.
-An ortholox buddhist gives as much credit to the birth of his MASTER, of a virgin, as to the birth of Jesus, of a virgin.
+All this is legendary.
+An ortho tox baddnist gives as much credit to the birth of his MASTER. of a virgin, as to the birth of Jesus, of a virgin--TR.

--TR.

-The Bodhisatva had but one son, namely, Rahula, who in time became a buddhist monk.-TR.
++The Bodhisatva had but one son, namely, Rahula, who in time became a buddhist monk.-TR.

-He left His home in the company of His charioteer, Channa, and His favorite horse, Kantaka.-Tr.
+; He left His home in the company of His charioteer, Channa, and His favorite horse, Kantaka,-TR.

-This savors of romanism.
-The idea of "station" (estacion). -like "stations of the cross,"-in connection with the LORD Bun-DHA, is an absurdity.-Tr.
+§ This savors of romanism.
+The idea of "station" (estacion), -like "stations of the (estacion), -like "stations of the cross,"-in connection with the LORD BUD-DHA, is an absurdity.-TR.

-voluntary novitiate of 6 years, conferred which, yielding to the entreaties of relaupon Himself the priesthood \ During these years, so great was His abstinence, and so many were His self mornifications, that His disciples began to fear a fatal issue; but He rallied soon, thanks to the milk of 50 cows sent by His father.
+voluntary novitiate of 6 years, conferred which, yielding to the entreaties of relaupon Himself the priesthood \ During tives and friends, He came forth to go to these years, so great was His abstinence, Benares; where He now occupied the and so many were His self mor ifications, primitive throne of all saints-which stood that His disciples began to fear a fatal at that place.
+This was the fifth station, issue; but He rallied scon, thanks to the milk of 50 cows sent by His father.

-Among friends that visited Him in His seclusion was Khakho Mansu, prince of the monkeys: who, full of joy at seeing GOTAMA besprinkled with holy water, and seeing his presents accepted, lept nimbly into the air, and fell into a well near by, and was drowned. † This was the second station: or, the place of the monkey's foodoffering.
+seclusion was Khakho Mansu, prince of the monkeys : who, full of joy at seeing GOTAMA besprinkled with holy water, and seeing his presents accepted, lept nimbly into the air, and fell into a well near by, and was drowned.+ This was the second began to teach His doctrines. station : or, the place of the monkey's food offering.

-Soon upon this, an enemy of the penitant, incited agains Him a furious elephant, to have Him trampled to death; but Gotama made a sign with His hand, and the beast prostrated itself at His feet.
-This was the third station: or, the place of the furious and subjugated elephant.
+Soon upon this, an enemy of the penitant,1 incited agains Him a furious elephant, to have Him trampled to death; but GOTAMA made a sign with His hand, fame ; until the end of His mortal career, and the beast prostrated itself at His feet.
+This was the third station : or, the place of the furious and subjugated elephant.

-But, to escape annoyances like this, which distracted Him from His pious meditations.
-He resolved to withdraw to a more lonely and desert place: which accordingly He d'd, with two disciples, taking at the same time the name [rather, title], BUDHA.
+But, to escape annoyances like this, which distracted Him from His pious His decease, and for 5,000 years, His dismeditations, He resolved to withdraw to a more lonely and desert place : which the first effect of which would be, that accordingly He d d, with two disciples, taking at the same time the name [rather, title], BUDHA.

-In the new retreat His virtue was sorely tried by four damsels, as lustful as beau tiful, who, to smite Him exhausted all their resources of beauty and voluptuous-But the inspired BUDHA withstood them; and, having compelled & the tutelar genius of the Earth, Okien-Tingri, to proclaim Him the saint of saints, and the sum of all virtues, the unchaste beauties worshipped Him, and asked His forgive-This was the fourth station : or, the place of the holy victory of chastity over the senses.
+In the new retreat His virtue was sorely tried by four damsels, as lustful as beau tiful, who, to smite Him exhausted all their resources of beauty and voluptuous ness.
+But the inspired BUDHA withstood them; and, having compelled § the tutelar genius of the Earth, Okien-Tingri, to proclaim Him the saint of saints, and the sum of all virtues, the unchaste beauties worshipped Him, and asked His forgiveness.
+This was the fourth station : or, the place of the holy victory of chastity over the senses.